How to Plan an Amazing Seattle to San Francisco Road Trip

 It’s a beautiful park, with a winding river snaking (ha!) its way through deep, rocky canyons.

-There’s exactly one thing we think you should do here, and it’s hiking the Misery Ridge Trail.
+There’s exactly one thing we think is a must-do here, and it’s hiking the Misery Ridge Trail.

 There are two different versions of this hike, but both of them involve a steep climb to ascend to the ridge, and then a similarly steep descent past Monkey Face – a famous climbing destination that looks like a monkey’s face from a certain angle – where you’ll hit a trail junction.